 About Bowen's Disease

+Contact SCARS Center of Orange Country for Bowen’s disease treatment.
 Bowen’s disease or squamous cell carcinoma in situ is a cutaneous neoplasm with a 3-5% risk of invasive carcinoma.
 It is of particular interest due to the plethora of treatment modalities available.
 Sun exposure is one of the causes of Bowen’s carcinoma, but over ½ of cases have detectable oncogenic HPV types 16 and 18.
 The implication is that HPV-induced Bowen’s disease should be responsive to agents with antitumor and antiviral effect.
 Most therapeutic options for Bowen’s disease, except Mohs excision, have failure and recurrence rate of 10%-20%, and no treatment modality is best in all clinical scenarios.
+Our Newport Beach doctors work with each patient on an individual level.

 About Bowen's Disease